 Our screener re-draws these lines on 500+ stocks every night.
 Here's what its latest scan flagged as a current symmetrical triangle.

-99 fresh symmetrical triangles formed in the last 45 days across the 500+ stocks we scan (825 charts tracked for this pattern in total).
+95 fresh symmetrical triangles formed in the last 45 days across our growing universe of 600+ scanned tickers (832 charts tracked for this pattern in total).
 Scan updated Jul 2, 2026.

 Measure the triangle's height at its widest point and project that distance from the breakout point, in the direction of the break — that's the symmetrical triangle pattern target (the “measured move”).
 A downward break banks its result there.
 An upward break doesn't sell there: it stays in while the price holds above its average of the last 10 days (the “10-day moving average”) and exits when a day finally closes below it — in our testing, that patience made more than selling at the target.